dhalber11/Pi_In_The_Sky/README.md

 Launch week (and the last real week before spring break)!
 The difference in this test was that we were dropping it from the drone as others were just thrown from a hill.
 There were many problems in this test but I'll just stick to the code ones and let Dylan go over the physical problems.

 #### CAD Progress
+For this launch we decided to try out the drone drop system as we were confident that the glider might fly with a little more height.
+Our first mistake was setting the height to 10 meters where it woudld drop.
+The next issue was the prop blast from the drone, the down force hit the wings as the drone took of and made the plane swing around wildly almost taking out the drone in the process.
+This wild swinging is what ended up breaking the drop pin and sending the plane plummeting to the ground.
+All in all it was a helpful test to show us the fatal flaws in our system.
+We need to find some way to seperate or immobilize the plane before it is dropped as well as move weight around in the plane to make it more stable in the air.
+This was the end of V.2 and we moved on to making the third version after this test.
 ### Week 12 (4/8 - 4/12)
 #### Code Progress